Mira0507/singularity_demo_apple_silicon/README.md

 - Option A: Initialize a Linux VM and install Singularity in it afterward.
 - Option B: Initialize a Linux VM where Singularity has already been installed.

-Here, we chose Option B, as demonstrated below:
+Here, we choose Option B, as demonstrated below:

 ```bash
 $ limactl start template://apptainer \